Are there any benefits of exercising on an empty stomach?

 Increases metabolic flexibility

 The first benefit of exercising on an empty stomach is that it can improve metabolic flexibility, the name given to our ability to generate energy through a variety of pathways.
-Because depending on the intensity of exercise, the body can use fat or glucose as an energy source, although this process is quite complex.
+Because depending on the intensity of the exercise the body can use it fat or glucose as energy sourceHowever this process is quite complex.

 A sedentary lifestyle and poor diet can cause a loss of this elasticity, making it difficult to use fat as a source of energy.
 People suffering from metabolic diseases often have problems with beta-oxidation of fat deposits and rely primarily on glucose.